If you’re involved in a legal dispute with another party, alternative dispute resolution (ADR) is often a better alternative to litigation.

 Mediation has helped ex-spouses, business partners, and family members alike resolve their disputes and preserve their relationships.
 If you're having a legal dispute with someone, our certified mediation specialist can help you reach a timely resolution.

-Parties should contact a mediator within 15 days of filing their dispute.
-They must then begin the mediation process within 45 days.
 Our legal team is ready to hear from you to get this process started.

 If you think you could benefit from mediation, our Utah attorneys can help.
 Request your free consultation at our Ogden, UT, law firm today: